SoftUni/Programming-Basics-Book-Java-EN/chapter-03-simple-conditions-exam-problems.md

 #### Printing the output data

-We **have successfully computed the price of the cheapest transportation** so we're almost at the end of the task.
+We **have successfully computed the price of the cheapest transportation** so we're almost at the end of the problem.
 The only thing left is to print out the result that we have on the console.
-In our task, there's no requirement for the resulting output and that's why we choose to keep it simple and just print the **variable** (**`price`**).
+In our problem, there's no requirement for the resulting output and that's why we choose to keep it simple and just print the **variable** (**`price`**).

 ![](assets/chapter-3-2-images/01.Transport-price-06.png)